 In order to carry out its work effectively, the AHA Centre coordinates its activities with National Disaster Management Organisations (NDMOs) in Southeast Asian countries.
 Furthermore, the AHA Centre also partners with international organisations, the private sector, and civil society organisations such as the Red Cross, Red Crescent and the United Nations.

 The formation of the AHA Centre is in line with the ASEAN Vision 2025 on Disaster Management.
 Its role is to be a network coordinator for regional centres for excellence in disaster management and emergency response.
-This particular vision has three areas of focus; institutionalisation and communications, partnerships and innovation, finance and resource mobilisations.
+This particular vision has three areas of focus; institutionalisation and communications, partnerships and innovation, and finance and resource mobilisations.

 Source: The AHA Centre